Our services during the Coronavirus COVID-19 Pandemic

 - If you have a funeral plan - nothing changes with how it is used or what it covers.
 There may be some limitations imposed in some areas of the service due to us adhering to the latest government guidelines.
 Please call the number provided with your funeral plan documents and you will be given the appropriate guidance for you.

 - We will do our utmost to provide you with the funeral service that you want.
 However, there will be some areas where restrictions based upon government guidelines may be in place.
-For example, most crematoria and cemeteries are limiting services to 10 mourners.
+For example, services should be limited to immediate family, and in some service locations, a maximum of 10 mourners can attend.
 We will provide you with clear guidance on what is possible during any arrangements.

-Caring for someone who has died with COVID-19
+Caring for someone who has died with Coronavirus

 We are experienced and prepared to take care of people who have died under all circumstances, including with COVID-19.
 At all times we will look after your loved one in a caring and dignified manner.